Social Insurance Number

 Service Canada offers the Newborn Registration Service, which is an integrated birth registration and SIN application process.
-This service is available for parents living in Alberta, British Columbia, Manitoba, Nova Scotia, Ontario, Prince Edward Island, Québec, and Newfoundland and Labrador.
+This service is available for parents living in Alberta, British Columbia, Manitoba, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, and Québec.

-To apply for your SIN, please visit a Service Canada Centre with your original primary documents.
+To apply for your SIN, please visit a Service Canada Centre with your original proof-of-identity documents.

 Applying for a Social Insurance Number

 - Who can apply for a SIN?

 - How do I apply for a SIN, replace my card or amend my SIN record (e.g., a name change)?

 - What forms do I need to apply?

 - What information/documents do I need to apply?

 - How do I apply for a SIN using the Newborn Registration Service?

 - How can I apply for someone else (e.g. on behalf of a child or an adult)?